India's main opposition party faces leadership crisis | DW | 25.08.2020

 The ruling Bharatiya Janata Party (BJP) holds a comfortable majority in the national parliament.

-"The Gandhi-Nehru family's existence is in crisis and their political dominance is over.
-Congress is finished… so who stays in what position hardly matters now," BJP leader Uma Bharti told media.
+The BJP refrained from releasing official comments on the CWC meeting.
+However, its national vice-president, Uma Bharti, told media: "The Gandhi-Nehru family's existence is in crisis and their political dominance is over.
+Congress is finished… so who stays in what position hardly matters now."